microsoft/MaskFlownet/README.md

 ## Introduction

+![mask_visualization](./images/mask_visualization-image.jpg)

 Feature warping is a core technique in optical flow estimation; however, the ambiguity caused by occluded areas during warping is a major problem that remains unsolved.
 We propose an asymmetric occlusion-aware feature matching module, which can learn a rough occlusion mask that filters useless (occluded) areas immediately after feature warping without any explicit supervision.
 The proposed module can be easily integrated into end-to-end network architectures and enjoys performance gains while introducing negligible computational cost.
 The learned occlusion mask can be further fed into a subsequent network cascade with dual feature pyramids with which we achieve state-of-the-art performance.
 For more details, please refer to our [paper]().

-![mask_visualization](./images/mask_visualization-image.jpg)
+This repository includes:

-This repository includes training and inferring scripts using Python and MXNet.
+- Training and inferring scripts using Python and MXNet.
+- Pretrained models of *MaskFlownet-S* and *MaskFlownet*.

 Code has been tested with Python 3.6 and MXNet 1.5.

 ## Datasets